cronvel/spellcast/doc/events.md

   special trigger conditions code:
 	* auto: next was triggered automatically (e.g. by an [auto] tag timeout)

-* split: roles/players are split in 2 or more groups
+* splitRoles: roles/players are split in 2 or more groups
-* rejoin: roles/players are joined again after they have been split (see the `split` event)
+* rejoinRoles: roles/players are joined again after they have been split (see the `splitRoles` event)

 * wait (what): currently waiting for something to happen, `what` is the code (`string`), where:
 	* otherBranches: roles were split into multiple branches, and the client must wait for other branches to finish,